 Note the response that appears in the API Console.
 As we used a valid phone number in this example, the response returns as valid.

-- Note that you subscribed to the API on the Bronze throttling tier.
-The Bronze tier allows you to make a 1000 calls to the API per minute.
-If you exceed your quota, you get a throttling error as shown below.
+- Note that you get a throttling error saying that you exceeded your quota.
+This is because you subscribed to the API on the Bronze throttling tier and the Bronze tier only allows you to make one call to the API per minute.

 Let's try to invoke the API using an unavailable resource name.